Inside the Glittering World of Tako Mekvabidze

 Who is the Tako Mekvabidze woman, and what sets her apart?

-The Tako Mekvabidze woman is festive, joyful, and unapologetically expressive.
+She is festive, joyful, and unapologetically expressive.
 She doesn’t follow trends; she dresses from emotion.
-My collections are never created based on what is fashionable at the moment, but on feelings, energy, and individuality.
+My collections are never created based on what is fashionable at the moment, but on feeling, energy, and individuality.

-Glitter, colours, shine… these elements have always been part of my world.
+Glitter, colours, shimmer… these elements have always been part of my world.
 I remember a colleague once telling me, “Tako, this is so out of fashion, too many colours, too much glitter.”
 But I never wanted to create something minimal just because it was trendy.
 I stayed true to my vision.

-A Tako Mekvabidze woman is confident enough to stand out.
+The Tako Mekvabidze woman is confident enough to stand out.
 She dresses to celebrate herself, not to blend in.

 © Tako Mekvabidze

-How does Georgia and its culture influences your work?
+How does Georgian culture influence your work?

-For my Spring/Summer 2025 collection, I was inspired by Acharian embroidery, which comes from the Adjara region of Georgia.
+For my Spring/Summer 2025 collection, I was inspired by Adjarian embroidery, which comes from the Adjara region of Georgia.
 Traditionally, these embroideries are very detailed and expressive, often featuring ornamental patterns, rich textures, and handcrafted elements that reflect the identity of the region and its artisanal heritage.

 I wanted to reinterpret this craftsmanship in a contemporary way through silhouettes, embellishments, and details that still carried the spirit of Georgian culture while feeling more modern.